ThunderE75/ThinkVault/README.md

 # ThinkVault

->  Made by Navneet Prakash Dubey for Kernel Synergy Task 1
+>  Made by [Navneet Prakash Dubey](https://github.com/ThunderE75/) for Kernel Synergy Task 1

+Think Vault is a powerful, user-friendly application designed to help you organize, manage, and access your notes with ease.
+Combining a robust backend API with a sleek and responsive frontend interface, Think Vault offers a seamless experience for users who value efficiency and security.

 <details>
   <summary>Task #1 Brief</summary>